 WUP National Units.
 Each NMC will also establish a permanent “WUP national unit” composed of high calibre technical staff from the NMC Secretariat and seconded by key line agencies.
 The national units will have day-to-day responsibility for coordination of national participation, including the preparation of short-lists of technical specialists to be selected by the MRCS for the WUP management team and working groups.
 WUP national units will facilitate and support the participation of line agency technical specialists in the WUP working groups, and carry out agreed upon technical and administrative tasks.

 Partnership with UNDP.
 UNDP has been involved in MRC development since its pre-inception.
 UNDP provided key support in the negotiations and adoption of the 1995 Mekong Agreement, and recently in the development of the MRC’s first “Strategic Plan (1999-2003)”, which sets out visions, goals and strategies both for the MRC.
 UNDP has proposed and MRC has given preliminary approval to a three-year program to support the implementation of the Strategic Plan through capacity building of MRCS and the NMCs and national line agencies.
 This capacity building program will be critically important for the long-term success of MRC in general and of WUP in particular.
 The UNDP program will focus on improving overall MRC management and the Project will focus on strengthening the technical capabilities of NRCS, NMCs and the national line agencies to manage the water resources of the basin through the development of analytical tools and the adoption of “Rules”.
 These programs are complimentary and mutually necessary.
-GEF s,,
+More recently UNDP together with IUCN have begun preparation of a GEF project to support the Mekong riparian countries and the MRC to conserve and sustainably manage wetland biodiversity.
+This project would, among other things, support the MRC to develop a multilateral framework including a strategic wetlands action plan.
+Because each of these UNDP activities provides important support for the WUP program, the Bank and UNDP have agreed to closely coordinate supervision and to maintain frequent substantive contact though direct contact as well as sharing of documents.

 Accounting, financial reporting and auditing: The MRCS would establish an accounting and auditing system which would have the capability of recording and retrieving all financial transactions associated with the Project in a timely manner and comply with internationally-accepted accounting standards.
 This would be used for tracking funds to be provided by the World Bank.
 The accounting system should be in place by effectiveness and an independent assessment should be made soon thereafter.
 Project Accounts and the Special Account would be audited in accordance with the International Standards on Auditing by independent auditors acceptable to the Bank.
 For this purpose, the Grant recipient will begin the recruitment process for independent auditors acceptable to the Bank, by effectiveness at the latest.
 The Grant Recipient would provide the Bank (within six months of the end of each fiscal year), an audit report of such scope and detail as the Bank may reasonably request, including a separate opinion by an independent auditor acceptable to the Bank, on disbursements against certified statements of expenses (SOEs).
 The separate opinion should mention whether the SOEs submitted during the fiscal year, together with the procedures and internal controls involved in their preparation, can be relied upon to support the related withdrawal applications.